EddieTheEd/Obsidian-Vault/001_Notes/Comp Sci 1.md

 		- Kite - condition, if etc.
 		- Line - link between these different options
 		- **DONT USE X, Y and Z AS VARIABLES**
+		- Constant does not change in the code.
 - Pseudocode